-Chihuahua Breed Information: Is the Chihuahua Right for You?
+Chihuahua Information: Is the Breed Right for You?

 Standing 6 to 9 inches, the Chihuahua is truly a miniature breed weighing no more than 6 pounds by AKC standard.
 His head should be well-rounded (referred to as an “apple head”) with big, expressive eyes, and a slightly pointed nose.
 Both smooth and long coats are available with no difference in temperament between the two coats.
 The Chihuahua comes in a wide array of color options including solid, marked, and splashed patterns in every imaginable color combination.
 While minimal coat maintenance is required (occasional brushing will suffice), prospective owners should be aware that this dog sheds.